 Capacitive touch switches are widely used in many different industries: aerospace applications, military equipment, medical instruments, intelligence control, commercial appliances, security products, consumer electronics, household appliances, automobile controls, etc.

 Advantages of the Capacitive Switch Technology:

 There are no mechanical components in a capacitive switch, resulting in a longer lifespan when compared to their mechanical counterpart.
-Additionally, capacitive switches can withstand some of the harshest environments, including outdoor environments.
-If the intrusion of dirt, dust or moisture is a concern, capacitive is probably the best option for an electrical switch.
+Additionally, capacitive switches can withstand some of the harshest environments, including harsh outdoor environments.

 Capacitive switches can also be used in a wide range of applications, including vending machines, smartphones, tablets, human machine interfaces (HMIs), industrial controls, appliances, infotainment centers and more.
 Furthermore, they support integration of other features like light-emitting diode (LED) backlights.